 Your outline can be simple for your first lead magnet.
 Don’t get too caught up in this ideation and planning stage.
 Once you have the content outline broken into a few sections, you can start creating the content.

 Depending on the lead magnet idea you choose, this could mean creating written, audio, or video content.
 No matter what you create, look at your schedule to see when you can devote an open block of time.

 If you’re recording a video or audio file, you’ll want to also include how long it will take to edit.
 Once you have a time blocked off to create your content, make sure you eliminate distractions and stay focused on creating great content for new email subscribers.
 When it is ready, you can move into the promotion stage.

 At the end of this week, your lead magnet idea should be created and promoted in at least one place on your website.
-You can choose to use it as a content upgrade on your blog or put it in another place on your website.
+You can choose to use it as a content upgrade on your blog or use it in another opt in form.
 You could also create a dedicated landing page to promote the lead magnet.

 But you’re not done yet!

 After you connect the lead magnet, it’s time to promote it on the marketing channels you already have.
 Do you have an audience on Instagram, Pinterest, Twitter, Facebook, YouTube, LinkedIn, Snapchat, or any other social media platform?
 You can use the influence you’ve built in other places to bring more traffic to your new lead magnet.